haiwera-silk-cd/magento-devdocs/_includes/install/web/install-web.md

 <div markdown="1">

 This section discusses how to install the Magento software using a web-based wizard interface.
-To install Magento from the command line, see <a href="{{ page.baseurl }}/install-gde/install/cli/install-cli.html">Install Magento software using the command line</a>.
+To install Magento from the command line, see <a href="{{ page.baseurl }}/install-gde/install/cli/install-cli.html">安装Magento software using the command line</a>.

 <h2 id="instgde-install-prereq">在你开始安装之前</h2>